-My name's Harry and I'm a freelance content writer from Australia with three years' experience in the travel/culture niche.
+My name's Harry, and I'm an Australian freelance writer in the travel and culture niche.

-Some of my previous clients include big-name digital brands such as Culture Trip, FluentU, and the Google Arts and Culture Magazine, just to name a few.
-I've also earned extensive experience as a copywriter, crafting story-driven content to convert leads into sales for travel-related businesses.
-Past industries span everything from luxury hotel wholesalers to outdoor adventure gear retailers.
+I've spent the last three years creating quality content for big-name digital brands such as Culture Trip, FluentU, Hotels.com, and the Google Arts and Culture Magazine.
+I also work as a copywriter, crafting compelling story-driven copy to convert leads into sales for everyone from luxury hotel wholesalers to outdoor adventure retailers.

-Note that I've been known to moonlight as a generalist content creator on occasion, so don't be surprised to see me pumping out B2B blogs for topics as varied as home renovations and tech.
+I've also been known to moonlight as a generalist content creator.
+Don't be surprised to see me pumping out B2B blogs for topics as varied as home renovations, food, and tech.

-As a professional freelancer by trade, I pride myself on consistently delivering top-quality content in a timely fashion to exceed my clients' expectations.
-You can always rely on me to use the latest On-Page SEO techniques for the best chance of achieving that coveted front page ranking.
+As a freelancer by trade, I pride myself on consistently delivering top-quality content in a timely fashion to exceed expectations.
+Rest assured I'll use the latest On-Page SEO techniques to give you the best chance of landing that lucrative front page ranking.

 Yearning to escape the pitfalls that modern living entails?
 While many inspirational Instagrammers would recommend a visit to one of the world's greatest metropolises, here are Culture Trip we know all too well that a quaint little village is the perfect antidote for those 21st-century blues.

 "He who does not know the Chilean forests, does not know the planet," poet Pablo Neruda once said of his homeland.
 And after visiting the country's rich wilderness for myself, I'd be inclined to agree.
 First of all, you have the beauty of Chile's parklands.
 Then there are its high-altitude